Mastercard's Debt Strategy: A Threat to Visa's Cash Supremacy?

 Visa vs Mastercard Treasury

 Try remembering the last time you made a payment.
-Did you use Visa or Mastercard?
-You might not have given it a second thought and that’s totally fine.
-Both Visa and Mastercard offer similar services and are often interchangeable in the minds of many consumers.
+Did you use Visa vs Mastercard?
+You might not have given it a second thought, and that’s fine.
+Both Visa Mastercard networks offer similar services and are often interchangeable in the minds of many consumers.

-However, a closer examination of their market standing and financial statements reveal differences!
+However, a closer examination of their market standing and financial statements reveals differences!

 How do Visa and Mastercard Translate Swipes into $$$?